Blog featured image

 16. Focus on One Word

-Choose a single word that resonates with you and build an entire song around it.
-Let that word shape the mood and message.
+Choose a single word — “gravity,” “mercy,” “hunger,” “echo” — and build the entire song around it.
+Let the word shape the mood, tone, and message.

 17. Write a Song as a Letter

-Write your lyrics as if they were a letter to someone — a lover, a friend, a family member, or your future self.
-This approach feels personal and direct.
+Address your lyrics to someone specific: a lover, a friend, a parent, an ex, your younger self, your future self.
+Letter‑style writing feels intimate and direct.

 18. Explore Time

 Write about the past, the future, or the fleeting nature of the present.
-Time‑based themes create emotional resonance.
+Time‑based themes create emotional resonance and universal relatability.

 19. Use Stream of Consciousness